Observation of Braid-Protected Unpaired Exceptional Points

-The above process also suggests that pair-creation and fusion of EP2s, interspersed with topologically non-trivial paths through the BZ, corresponds to non-Hermitian phase transitions, analogous to conversion between topologically degenerate ground states via anyons \cite{RevModPhys.80.1083}.
-In this picture, we can label non-Hermitian topological phases by the two braids along the meridian and longitude of the BZ torus \cite{PhysRevLett.120.146402, wojcikHomotopyCharacterizationNonHermitian2020,liHomotopicalCharacterizationNonHermitian2021,yangHomotopySymmetryNonHermitian2023} (more precisely, the conjugacy classes of these two braids in the braid group).
-The phase of \(H_{s=1}\) is for example denoted as \((B_x,B_y) = (1, \sigma_2)\).
-It contains an extensive Fermi arc (see Fig.~\ref{fig:4-transition} (a)).
-Taking it as a starting point, we exemplify a phase transition to the completely trivial \((1,1)\)-phase following the interpolation \( H_{t}=(1-t) H_{s=1}(k_y)+t (2+\cos(k_x))\operatorname{diag}(1, 0, -1) \) for \(0\leq t\leq 1\).
-Both initial and final phase are band-gapped, with the total boundary braid \(1 B_y 1 B_y^{-1} = 1\) trivial.
+Taking \(H_{s=1}\) as a starting point, a phase transition to the completely trivial \((1,1)\)-phase is observed by measuring the spectrum of the Hamiltonian \( H_{t}=(1-t) H_{s=1}(k_y)+t (2+\cos(k_x))\operatorname{diag}(1, 0, -1) \) for \(0\leq t\leq 1\)~\cite{suppl}.
+As shown in Fig.~\ref{fig:4-transition}, both the initial and final phases are band-gapped, with the total boundary braid \(1 B_y 1 B_y^{-1} = 1\) being trivial.
 However, the two phases cannot be brought into each other immediately, since the non-trivial \(B_y\) and corresponding extensive Fermi arc persist under perturbation.
-Instead, a gapless topological transition that changes \(B_y\) must occur, which we show in Fig.~\ref{fig:4-transition}.
-This happens via two EP2s that are pair-created at the origin \((k_x,k_y)=(0,0)\) (Fig.~\ref{fig:4-transition}~(b)), and encircle the BZ towards \((\pm\pi,0)\) (Fig.~\ref{fig:4-transition}~(c)-(d)), respectively.
-As \(t\) increases, the two EP2s gradually destroy the Fermi arc and eventually annihilate at \((\pm\pi,0)\), resulting in the trivial \((1,1)\)-phase without braids at all (Fig.~\ref{fig:4-transition}~(e)).
+Instead, a gapless topological transition that changes \(B_y\) must occur.
+This transition proceeds via the pair creation of two EP2s at the origin \((k_x,k_y)=(0,0)\), which then encircle the BZ towards \((\pm\pi,0)\), respectively.
+As \(t\) increases, the two EP2s gradually destroy the Fermi arc and eventually annihilate at \((\pm\pi,0)\), resulting in the trivial \((1,1)\)-phase without any braids or Fermi arcs at all.